BigSoftVideo/DOTE/projects.md

     - A list of all known Projects and their Transcripts in all subfolders beneath the current folder open in the middle pane.
     - The Project names are in grey and the Transcript names are highlighted on a blue background.

-Note that in some of the panes, recognised _DOTE_ Projects are highlighted in green and recognised Transcripts (in Projects) are highlighted with a blue background.
+Note that in some of the panes, recognised _DOTE_ Projects are highlighted with an orange background and recognised Transcripts (in Projects) are highlighted with a blue background.

 [![Highlight status](images/projects/highlight.png)](images/projects/highlight.png)